 A New Generation of Patients

-Consumers today are becoming more and more engaged in their own healthcare.
+Consumers today are becoming more and more worried in their own health.
 The activity and fitness tracker craze was just the beginning.
 A survey taken in the UK estimates that approximately 82% of athletic people use fitness trackers to monitor their health.

-Patients are eager to build their own health profiles and get more personalized service with everything they do.
+Patients are eager to build their own health profiles and get more personalized service in everything.
 This creates a need for massive amounts of stored data and A.I. can help to manage and organize the data.

 There is so much medical data that exists for every single person and having a system that is able to use that data to predict medical outcomes is the future.
 Can you imagine an A.I. system that is able to know before you do, that you are going to become sick?